Articles

 The complete guide to improving data quality in online surveys

-Whether you’re planning a new product line or a marketing campaign, online surveys and customer research are valuable sources of insights.
-They help you recognize when you’re onto a winner and when you need to rethink your options.
-But how can you tell if you’re getting high-quality data?
+Whether you're conducting academic research, informing a business decision, or developing an AI model, online surveys are a valuable source of insights.
+They help you draw meaningful conclusions and identify when you need to rethink your approach.
+But how can you tell if you're getting high-quality data?

-You need to be able to spot indicators of poor data-quality and the warning signs that point to poor-quality survey responses.
-Otherwise, you risk relying on poor-quality data filled with misleading responses that can steer you in the wrong direction — like launching products nobody wants or marketing campaigns that miss the mark.
+You need to be able to spot indicators of bad data quality and warning signs of poor-quality survey responses.
+Otherwise, you risk relying on flawed data that leads you to inaccurate conclusions, wasting resources, and potentially undermining the credibility of your work.

 What is data quality?